MachadoLhes/restQL-clojure/README.md

-# RestQL-Core
+# restQL-Core

 RestQL is a microservice query language for Java that makes easy to fetch information from multiple services in the most efficient manner.

-In RestQL you build queries expressing the fields and resources to fetch:
+In restQL you build queries expressing the fields and resources to fetch:

 ```java
 Query query = restql.queryBuilder()